 Major Elias’s 20-year law enforcement career includes positions of patrol officer, K-9 handler, shift supervisor, investigator, and training academy coordinator.
 In 2014 Major Elias was promoted to the rank of captain and named as Director of the Harrison County Law Enforcement Academy.
 His duties expanded in January 2016 when he was promoted to his current rank of Major and selected to oversee training for all employees of the Harrison County Sheriff’s Department.

-Major Mitchell is married to Stephanie and has one daughter, Natalie.
+Major Elias is married to Amy and has two children Tripp and Tucker.

-Warden Hubbard began his career in Corrections as a Correctional Officer with the Harrison County Sheriff’s Office in 2005.
+Warden Hubbard began his career in Corrections as a Correctional Officer with the Harrison County Sheriff’s Department in 2005.